opensearch-project/documentation-website/_ml-commons-plugin/api.md

 Field | Data type | Description
 :--- | :--- | :---
-node_ids | string | Returns all tasks and profiles from a specific node. model_ids | string | Returns runtime data for a specific model.
-You can string together multiple `model_id`s to return multiple model profiles. task_ids | string | Returns runtime data for a specific task.
+node_ids | String | Returns all tasks and profiles from a specific node. model_ids | String | Returns runtime data for a specific model.
+You can string together multiple `model_id`s to return multiple model profiles. task_ids | String | Returns runtime data for a specific task.
 You can string together multiple `task_id`s to return multiple task profiles. return_all_tasks | boolean | Determines whether or not a request returns all tasks.
 When set to `false` task profiles are left out of the response. return_all_models | boolean | Determines whether or not a profile request returns all models.
 When set to `false` model profiles are left out of the response.